mobidic/knotAnnotSV/README.md

 ## configuration of output columns

-Use a indented yaml file to configure output (use space instead of tab for indentation, tab are not allowed).
+Use a indented yaml file to configure output (use space instead of tab for indentation, tabs are not allowed).

 Precise the POSITION field you want to display.